If the child is in danger

 If you're concerned about a child, but they're not in immediate danger, it's still important to share the information with us as soon as possible.

-If your call is not urgent contact the Assessment Service on (01226) 772423.
+If your call is not urgent contact us on (01226) 772423.
 Our offices are open between Monday and Friday from 9am to 5pm.

 Out of hours emergencies